This documentation is for Dash Enterprise.

 you might want your app to use one database when running in a certain environment, and a different database otherwise.

-the environment variable name and value in Dash Enterprise, your app can use it without storing the value in code.
+By entering the environment variable name and value in Dash Enterprise, your app can use it without storing the value in code.